IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 • Customer — risks arising from customer relationships, commitments, or dependencies

-• External — market, regulatory, or environmental risks outside the organization’s control
+• External — market, regulatory, or environmental risks outside your organization’s control

 • Management — risks from strategic decisions, resource allocation, or organizational priorities